Elevated Brownies Recipe | Download for FREE!

 Table of Contents

 Turning to cannabis for anxiety is a delicate balance.
-While many consumers find that cannabis does help for reducing stress and anxiety levels, others find that it actually does the opposite.
+While many consumers find that cannabis does help reduce stress and anxiety levels, others find that it actually does the opposite.

 First, it’s important to note that every person has a unique reaction to cannabis consumption.

 Some people’s bodies simply don’t enjoy the effects that cannabinoids bring, and this can cause high levels of anxiety after just one puff.
 This doesn’t mean there’s anything wrong with you!
-This just means that cannabis for anxiety isn’t right for you.
+This just means that cannabis isn’t right for you when it makes you paranoid.

 Thankfully, many people do find that the plant can help calm their nerves when consumed responsibly.
 The biggest element to keep in mind here has to do with the actual cannabinoids found within the plant.